blwatkins/blwatkins.github.io/learn-to-code/version-control/git/github/_posts/2025-05-20-create-and-clone-a-github-repository.md

 We always want to make sure that our code and all associated accounts are secure.
 We also want to make sure that no one can make edits to our code without our express permission.
 Setting up our GitHub authentication helps us ensure that no one can make a change to a GitHub remote repository using our GitHub credentials.

-GitHub has multiple ways to authenticate your account, and the method you select will determine the type of URL you use to clone reposiories from the GitHub website.
+GitHub has multiple ways to authenticate your account, and the method you select will determine the type of URL you use to clone repositories from the GitHub website.

 If you would like to authenticate to GitHub using an SSH key, you can follow the instructions in the [GitHub Docs: Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 If you are using an SSH key to authenticate to GitHub, you will clone repositories using the `SSH` URL.